gravitystorm/openstreetmap-carto/DOCKER.md

 * Ctrl+C to stop the style preview application
 * `docker-compose stop db` to stop the database container

+## Repositories

+Instructions above will clone main openstreetmap-carto repository.
+To test your own changes you should [fork](https://help.github.com/articles/fork-a-repo/) gravitystorm/openstreetmap-carto repository and [clone your fork](https://help.github.com/articles/cloning-a-repository/).

 ## Importing data

 openstreetmap-carto needs a database populated with rendering data to work.
 You first need a data file to import.